 Free Montessori Great Lessons Series

 Explore the Montessori Great Lessons, the introduction to the Cosmic Curriculum, traditionally given to Elementary students near the beginning of the school year.
-This 5-part weekly email series will help you tell the story of how our universe began all the way to the origins of language and numbers.
+This free 5-part weekly email series will help you tell the story of how our universe began all the way to the origins of language and numbers.

 Montessori's Five Great Lessons provide children with a contextual understanding of who they are, where they come from, and their unique purpose or cosmic task.
 Sounds like a big undertaking, right?
 Well, it doesn't have to be.